JML-Association/Anomaly-Detection-Project/README.md

     I have some questions for you that I need answered before the board meeting Thursday afternoon.
 My questions are listed below; however, if you discover anything else important that I didn’t think to ask, please include that as well.

     (Questions are listed in EDA)

-- Send your email before the due date and time (5:00 PM CST, Thursday 8/23/22) to staff-kalpana@codeup.com (Only one team member should do this on behalf of the whole team).
+    Send your email before the due date and time (5:00 PM CST, Thursday 8/23/22) to staff-kalpana@codeup.com (Only one team member should do this on behalf of the whole team).

-- In Google Classroom, submit a link to a final notebook on GitHub that asks and answers questions in detail.
-Be sure to document the work you do to justify findings.
-Remember, your stakeholder may need to show your notebook during the board meeting.
-Try and make it as clear and professional as possible for them.

 <hr style="border-top: 10px groove blueviolet; margin-top: 1px; margin-bottom: 1px"></hr>